Vanshikaa00/Vanshikaa00/README.md

 - 🌱 I’m currently learning React

-- 📜 Pursuing Bachelor of Engineering in Computer Science
+- 📜 Pursuing Bachelor of Engineering in Computer Science engineering

-- 🖋️ Check out my work on Codepen [here](https://codepen.io/Jelilicent)

 - 👯 I’m looking to collaborate on Open Source Projects